 Its difficult for judgments to be attached to an exchange property because the real estate investor never owns the property in their personal name this creates a built in layer of asset protection.

 Many investors keep rolling their deferred exchanges and never cash out because upon death their estate receives a stepped-up tax base and the deferred tax consequences are eliminated.

 However, its seasoned real estate investors that know the power of leverage that love 1031 tax exchanges the most.
 By reinvesting the deferred tax amount into another property, they can compound the effect of the money.

-Use the 1031 Exchange Software to analyze the deal + use a qualified intermediary and follow the rules.
+Use software to analyze the deal + use a qualified intermediary and follow the rules.
 When you choose an intermediary, nothing is more important than the security of your funds and the integrity of your transaction.

 The intermediary plays the most important role in this process by providing investors, their legal staff, and financial advisers the level of assistance needed for a successful exchange.